robert8138/deep-learning-deliberate-practice/concepts/convolutional_neural_network.md

 # Convolution Neural Network

-_The notes below are largely adapted from Stanford's CS 231N notes._
+_The notes below are adapted from Stanford's CS 231N notes, all rights belong to the course creataor._

 ## Table of Contents (AKA Major Concept Map)